linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/Applied Financial Management Lecture Notes chapters/11 Securities Trading And Corporate Equity Issuance.md

 Example of "Marvin Enterprises"

-- Initial investment was  $100,000 for$ 1mn shares.
+- Initial investment was  \$100,000 for\$ 1mn shares.
- - 2nd stage investment from VC firm Meriam Venture Partners was $1mn, in the form of 1mn shares at $1 each.
+ - 2nd stage investment from VC firm Meriam Venture Partners was \$1mn, in the form of 1mn shares at \$1 each.
 - Note that now the firm was 50/50 owned by founders and Meriam
 - 1mn shares each